Murder on the Planet Express: Plot

 In their apartment, Fry accuses Bender of using his toothbrush to polish his buttocks.
-At the Planet Express offices, Hermes accuses Zoidberg of eating his lunch, while Leela accuses Amy of using her punching bag for golf ball practice, and Amy accuses Leela of using her golf club to pound dents out of the Planet Express ship.
+At the Planet Express offices, Hermes accuses Zoidberg of eating his lunch, and Leela accuses Amy of using her punching bag for golf ball practice, and Amy accuses Leela of using her golf club to pound dents out of the Planet Express ship.
 Fry, Leela and Hermes each purchase spy cameras to air out their accusations to the crew.
 Fry's accusation video of Bender shows that although Bender was not using his toothbrush that night, he did steal Fry's kidney whilst he slept.
 Leela's video accusing Amy only shows that Scruffy had used Amy's club to kill a fly and that Zoidberg had been living in Leela's punching bag.
 Hermes' video to spy on Zoidberg instead reveals that Bender had used his lunchbox to keep Fry's kidney on ice, which Leela unwittingly ate, much to everyone's disgust.
 It is then revealed that Hermes' manwich had instead been used in Professor Farnsworth's kidney transplant, causing him to become unwell.

 Frustrated at the crew's uncontrollable bickering, Farnsworth hires business consultant Dan McMasters to conduct a team building exercise.
 On the way to the corporate team building retreat, they pick up a random hitchhiker at McMasters's behest.
 The hitchhiker is used by McMasters to be the first "trust fall", but McMasters is apparently eaten by the hitchhiker, who transforms into a monster, crawls into the ventilation shafts and shuts off the power.
 Scruffy's apprentice Jackie Jr. is soon eaten by the creature.
 The crew go to the panic room, but the creature shuts off the life support for the ship.
 Farnsworth splits the crew into three teams: Zoidberg and Hermes must restart the life support system, Leela and Amy must travel to the bridge to get the steering wheel so as to pilot the ship from the panic room, and Bender and Fry must relight the pilot light from outside the ship to get the engines restarted.